 The Company's Internal Audit Office conducts audit on the compliance of directors, officers and employees to the Code of Ethics and other corporate governance related policies, including required Company disclosures.
-The results of the Internal Audit review and findings are reported to the Audit and Risk Management Committee responsible for reviewing the process for communicating the Code of Ethics to all employees and monitoring their compliance.
+The results of the Internal Audit review and findings are reported to the Audit Committee responsible for reviewing the process for communicating the code of conduct to all employees and monitoring their compliance to the code.